Hurrah my scanner is working again as at 13/11. I must apologise for not being able to scan postcards for the past 2 weeks.

 I love receiving any kind of card.
 Do not panic when you see how many cards I have received.
 The written words make every card different and special.
 My 'favs' are many but just ones that grab me on the day and do not mean exclusive wants.
 I just love getting mail.

 A little about myself.
-I am married with one grown-up daughter.
+I am married with one grown-up daughter who lives away from home.
 I am passionate about cricket, Aussie Rules football (go Sydney Swans), music (any kind), lighthouses, native animals, birds, water and nature.

-Of course I still have time to look for interesting postcards, knitting and reading (mainly crime fiction and biographies).
+Of course I still have time to look for interesting postcards, knitting and reading (mainly crime fiction, thrillers and biographies).
 I have been collecting children's books for several years and, as my daughter works with pre-school children, I have a good excuse to buy more.
-I have a great laugh.
+I have a quirky sense of humour and a great laugh.
 Christmas is my favourite time of the year.
 I wish the joy and love shown at this time could last all year.

 Just remembered: Please date your card as I like to keep track of how long (or short) a time your message takes to reach me.
 Also, if it does not add to your costs, please send your card in an envelope.
 Australia Post uses a dark, large postmark which covers up your words (as I said earlier they are as important as the card).